Skip to content

 Scholarship Appeals

-A loss of a scholarship may be appealed for varied reasons but may include unavoidable absence from school due to medical issues, military service or personal issues (i.e. a death in the family or divorce).
+A loss of a scholarship may be appealed for varied reasons but may include unavoidable absence from school due to medical issues, military service, or personal issues (i.e. a death in the family or divorce).
 Other reasons to appeal may include a demonstrated unusually heavy or demanding academic course load, or an error on a final grade.
-Reasons that are typically insufficient for an appeal to be granted are that the student disagrees with the grade a professor gave, or that they student could have attended class but chose not to.
+Reasons that are typically insufficient for an appeal to be granted are that the student disagrees with the grade a professor gave, or that the student could have attended class but chose not to.

 To appeal, students must complete a Scholarship Appeal form by the third Friday of the semester following the loss of the scholarship.
 The Scholarship Appeal Form is found online and should include as much documentation as possible.
 If an appeal is filed on a medical issue, the dates of illness or accident, the period for which the student could not attend school and explanation must be typed on official letterhead with physician’s signature and telephone number.
 Medical bills do not meet the documentation guidelines.
-Other acceptable documentation may be (but are not limited to) obituaries, divorce decrees, statements from faculty or staff members, or military papers.
+Other acceptable documentation may be (but is not limited to) obituaries, divorce decrees, statements from faculty or staff members, or military papers.
 Students must submit a detailed explanation with their scholarship appeal.

 The scholarship office may notify students that a scholarship will or has been lost.
 However, notification cannot be guaranteed, and it is the student’s responsibility to check their GPA and credit hours at the end of each semester to determine if they are in danger of losing their scholarship.
 Even if not notified by the scholarship office, a student must file a timely appeal by the third week of the next semester.
 If a scholarship has been lost due to grades or insufficient credit hours, the student should first contact all instructors to verify that all grades are accurate.
 A student should not ask an instructor to change a grade for the purpose of retaining a scholarship.
 If a grade has been reported or recorded inaccurately, this should be noted on the appeal form.